EtienneCmb/visbrain/docs/introduction.rst

 * MNE-python : alternative to read sleep data files
 * Tensorpac : compute and display phase-amplitude coupling
 * lspopt : multitaper spectrogram
+* imageio : for animated GIF export

 Regular installation
 --------------------

-Run the following command in a terminal :
+In order to install Visbrain, or to update it, run the following command in a terminal :

 .. code-block:: shell

-    pip install visbrain
+    pip install -U visbrain

 Develop mode
 ------------